-Delegates tried to maintain the good spirit and constructive attitude as they dove further into the technical details as the resumed fifth session of the Intergovernmental Conference (IGC-5.2) on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ) continued at the UN Headquarters in New York on Tuesday, 21 February 2023.
+With the clock ticking to the end of the treaty-making negotiations, delegations continued their deliberations at the resumed fifth session of the Intergovernmental Conference (IGC-5.2) on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ).